 Free version available

-The free MLB.com At Bat app from Major League Baseball gives you a modern version of old-timey game day radio broadcasts.
+The free MLB.com app from Major League Baseball gives you a modern version of old-timey game day radio broadcasts.
 You can listen to the play-by-play and color commentary while watching live stat updates and breaking news.
 For the most part, the only videos you get are highlight clips and post-game analysis.
-However, with the right TV Everywhere credentials, you do get to watch the MLB Channel’s Game of the Week– so at least there’s that.
+However, with the right TV Everywhere credentials, you do get to watch the MLB Channel’s Game of the Week-- so at least there’s that.

 Live video feeds of every game will cost you